 What Is Pitocin?

-Natural oxytocin aids in reducing stress, supporting healthy mothering behaviors, and uplifting mood.
-It also facilitates the breastfeeding relationship.
-However, the effects of synthetic oxytocin, or Pitocin, have not been well-studied.2
+Natural oxytocin supports healthy maternal behaviors and the breastfeeding relationship.
+However, the effects of synthetic oxytocin, or Pitocin, are not as well understood.2

-Natural oxytocin and Pitocin are both uterotonics, meaning they cause the uterus to contract.
-In labor and delivery, this causes the body to expel the baby and the placenta.
-More specifically, these hormones stimulate the top of the uterus to contract rhythmically.
-This also decreases blood flow to the uterus.3,4
+Both natural oxytocin and Pitocin are uterotonics, meaning they cause the uterus to contract.
+During labor and delivery, these contractions help expel the baby and the placenta.
+More specifically, these hormones stimulate rhythmic contractions at the top of the uterus, which also reduces blood flow to the uterus.3,4

 Why Is Pitocin Given After Birth?

-Doctors often give Pitocin once a baby’s head and shoulders are delivered.
-They can also provide it after you deliver the baby or placenta completely.
-Doctors give Pitocin to prevent postpartum hemorrhage or excessive blood loss after delivery.
+Doctors often give Pitocin once a baby’s head and shoulders are delivered, though it may also be administered after the baby or placenta is fully delivered.
+Pitocin is given to help prevent postpartum hemorrhage, or excessive blood loss after delivery.
 Postpartum hemorrhage occurs in up to 18 percent of deliveries, and the most common cause is uterine atony.
-Uterine atony means the uterus is not clamping down and contracting as it should after delivery.
-If the uterus fails to clamp and clot, its blood vessels can bleed out.5,6
+Uterine atony occurs when the uterus does not contract effectively after delivery, which can lead to excessive bleeding.5,6

-Because Pitocin causes uterine contractions, doctors often administer it before the delivery of the placenta to prevent postpartum hemorrhage.
-It also aids placental detachment and delivery and decreases the chance that the doctor will need to remove the placenta manually.
-When providers prophylactically administer Pitocin, it is called “active management of the third stage of labor.”
-It decreases the risk of postpartum hemorrhage by about 60 percent.7
+Because Pitocin causes uterine contractions, providers may administer it before placental delivery to help prevent postpartum hemorrhage.
+It can also aid placental detachment and delivery, reducing the likelihood that the placenta will need to be removed manually.
+When Pitocin is given prophylactically, this approach is known as active management of the third stage of labor.
+This practice has been shown to reduce the risk of postpartum hemorrhage by about 60 percent.7

 How Do Doctors Administer Pitocin After Birth?